-The 2016 season marks Trey Dill’s sixth year at UMD where he'll once again supervise the Bulldogs' first line of defense as well as their overall recruiting efforts .
-Over that last five autumns, he's worked with the likes of two-time All-NSIC selections Jonathan Harden (a 2015 USA College Football All-American), Chris Vandervest, Buma Foncham and Jacob Brusehaver.
+The 2018 season marks Trey Dill’s eighth year at UMD, but the first season he'll handle the special teams and outside linebacker coaching roles.
+From 2011-17, Dill supervised the Bulldogs' first line of defense (he'll continue to do that) as well as their overall recruiting efforts .
+During that time, he worked with the likes of two-time All-NSIC selections Jonathan Harden (a 2015 USA College Football All-American), Jacob Brusehaver, Buma Foncham, Karl Finkel, Nick Thorpe and Chris Vandervest,

 A two-time member of the North Central Conference Commissioner’s Academic Honor Roll, Dill is currently completing a Master’s degree in Sports Administration from St. Cloud State, where he graduated in 2008 with a B.S. degree in marketing.

-The St. Cloud Tech High School alumnus and his wife, Holly, reside in Hermantown.
-He is the son of Bemidji State University Athletic Director Tracy Dill.
+The St. Cloud Tech High School alumnus and his wife, Holly, reside in Duluth with their son, Tucker.
+His father, Tracy Dill, is the director of intercollegiate athletics at Bemidji State University.